ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

      section for more).
   1. The default is addition to the named search list (more on this in the examples).
   1. Subtractive paths are possible and useful.
-See the dcoumentation below.
+See the documentation below.
   1. Path order beneath a subsection (e.g. `:paths` ↳ `:include`) is preserved when the list is iterated internally or passed to a tool.